 Before you install a piece of artwork using non-traditional media, contact an art conservator to help you identify unstable materials or inherent structural issues.
 He or she can also help you find the right way to protect and preserve even the most delicate of pieces.
 Art handlers can advise you on the most appropriate installation hardware to use, based on the work’s size and characteristics.
 After installation, consult an art handler on a regular basis to determine whether hanging wires and devices have weakened over time, putting your works at risk.

 Travel to major art centers, like New York or Los Angeles, is no longer a necessity.
-As a collector, you can engage directly with galleries, museums, and artists online.
-In addition, curated Artsy tours, online auctions at Paddle8, and Instagram accounts make it easier to preview and buy artwork without leaving your home.
+As a collector, you can engage directly with galleries, museums, and artists through websites such as Artnet, the largest online art auction house.
+In addition, curated virtual tours, online auctions, and Instagram accounts make it easier to preview and buy artwork without leaving your home.
+Along with auction houses, art fairs and art galleries pivoted to online sales last year and growth in this area will likely continue.
 However, purchasing artwork online presents additional risks, since you’re not there, in person, to see the artwork and its actual condition.
 To help ensure a quality purchase, request a condition report and provenance information before buying.

 If you are purchasing artwork online or if you intend on moving your artwork from place to place, it’s important to use a packer and shipper that specializes in handling fine art, rather than a general carrier, since transit is a major cause of loss or damage to art.

 Most homeowner’s policies cover your home and its contents but may not be enough to cover a fine art purchase or group of pieces.
 Make sure to contact your insurance agent to see if you need an additional valuable articles policy, that will cover your artwork, whether it is lost, stolen, or damaged, up to its actual value.